aistudioae/ruben-simple-rag/README.md

 # SimpleRAG - Retrieval-Augmented Generation Application

-A powerful RAG application built with Streamlit, OpenAI, and Supabase that allows you to upload documents and ask questions about them using AI-powered search.
+A powerful RAG application built with Streamlit and OpenAI that allows you to upload documents and ask questions about them using AI-powered search.
+Includes implementations for multiple vector databases.

 ## 🚀 Features

 - **Multi-format Support**: Upload PDF, TXT, and DOCX files
 - **Smart Chunking**: Intelligent document splitting for optimal retrieval
+- **Multiple Vector Database Options**:
-- **Vector Search**: Powered by Supabase with pgvector for fast similarity search
+  - **Supabase** with pgvector (`simpleRAG.py`)
+  - **Pinecone** serverless vector database (`pinecone_rag.py`)
 - **AI Chat Interface**: Natural language Q&A with context-aware responses
 - **Real-time Processing**: Live document processing with progress indicators
 - **Source Citations**: See which document chunks were used for each answer